US Open: Blimp flying near golf tournament crashes

 "Our thoughts and prayers are with those who were injured," the tournament posted on its Twitter account.

-A photo on social media showed a person apparently hurt being carried away on a stretcher from the crash scene.
+A photo on social media showed a person being carried away on a stretcher from the apparent crash scene.

 The tournament – which is being held at the Erin course through Sunday – is one of golf's four majors and a marquee event on the PGA Tour.